 Welcome to Barn Owl Class!

-Barn Owl Class is a Reception class which is taught by Miss Nelson and supported by Mrs Saxby.
+Barn Owl Class is the schools Reception and Year 1 class taught by class teacher Miss Gerrard and supported by Miss Farndell and Miss Lambert.
 The classroom is opposite the main building and looks out over the school field and the picturesque Quantock hills.

 We believe that children learn best through a range of experiences which are closely matched to their individual needs and interests.
-Our aim is for the children to become confident, happy and independent learners.
+Our aim is for our children to become confident, resilient happy and independent learners with a positive 'can do' attitude.

 Our classroom is a stimulating and engaging environment.
-Within the main classroom we have a maths zone, a phonics zone, an art zone, a reading zone, our home corner and much, much more.
-We are very lucky in Barn Owl Class to have our own outside decking area and our beautiful Trim Trail area.
-Watch this space for photos and regular updates!
+Within the main classroom we have a maths, phonics , creative, reading, role play, small world, construction, water and sand area.
+We also have much more!
+We are very lucky in Barn Owl Class to have our own outside decking area as well as our beautiful Trim Trail play area.

 This year's learning